intel/llvm/sycl/doc/syclcompat/README.md

-Be aware that targetting multiple devices may lead to unintended behavior caused by developers, as SYCLcompat does not implement a mechanism to warn when the wrong queue is used as argument in any of the member functions of the `syclcompat` namespace.
+Be aware that targetting multiple devices may lead to unintended behavior caused by developers, as SYCLcompat does not implement a mechanism to warn when the wrong queue is used as an argument in any of the member functions of the `syclcompat` namespace.

 #### Atomic Operations